-Because the goal of blockchain in banking is to avoid centralized institutions, sending money from peer-to-peer is as simple as pressing the “send” button on a phone.
+Because the goal of blockchain in banking is to avoid centralised institutions, sending money from peer-to-peer is as simple as pressing the “send” button on a phone.
 Once initiated, the blockchain nodes work in unison to accept or deny the payment in an instant.
-There is no need for cash to sit idle for days while the bank processes the transaction, nor is it subject to exorbitant fees.
+Cash need not sit idle for days while the bank processes the transaction, nor is it subject to exorbitant fees.

 Customers and banks alike could save an unprecedented amount of time and money by using blockchain to conduct money transfers.
 Blockchain-based currencies are also universal, which means there are no exchange rates, international transfer fees, or perplexing country-by-country laws prohibiting crypto transfers.
 It is speculated that blockchain might bring to banking what AI might bring to UPI payments.

 3. Trading and investing advancement